romaintilhac/romaintilhac.github.io/fieldguide.md

 Compared to peridotites and pyroxenites, the relatively narrow range of Mg# (0.35-0.50) and high Cr contents observed in chromtites indicates more limited re-equilibration processes (except for the lower Cr# of group-B chromitites).
 Slight differences between massive (type-I) and semi-massive (type-II) chromitites, which were ascribed by Garcia-Tudela et al. (2024) to distinct parental melts, may also reflect variable extent of subsolidus re-equilibration.
 Massive chromitites are indeed the least likely to suffer from subsolidus re-equilibration with silicates and accordingly overlap with the compositional field of chromite in boninites (Barnes & Roedder, 2001), probably reflecting their actual parental melts.

 #### Stop 7: The Trans-Herbeira Fault (THF)

+> I need to add here information about the new outcrops we spotted together (mylonites, Grt pyroxenites) and something about the Chl harzburgites which I will need help with).

 After walking further 500 m along the dirt road, we reach the area inferred as the location intersected by the Trans-Herbeira Fault (THF), named by Moreno (1999) following original observations by Monterrubio (1991).